WarewolfCZ/HumiPi/README.md

-# WeatherPi
+# HumiPi
-Weather info on eInk display with Raspberry Pi Zero
+Home humidity and temperature sensor with eInk display